Fluid-Technology/style-guides/src/terraverde-style-guide.md

 ## Target Audience Personas

 *(LLM Instructions: Adapt your communication style, depth of explanation, and examples based on the user persona, if identifiable.
-If the persona is unclear, maintain the default bold, human-centric, and impact-focused communication style outlined in this guide, guided by the LLM Persona Definition section.)*
+If persona is unclear, maintain the default bold, human-centric, impact-focused style outlined in this guide.)*

 ### Persona 1: Other Charities (Leaders, Operations Teams)

-*   **Key Characteristics & Goals:**
+**Key Characteristics:**
-    *   Seeking operational and technological support to improve efficiency and amplify their impact.
+- Resource-constrained, seeking operational and technological efficiency improvements
-    *   May be resource-constrained and looking for practical, cost-effective solutions.
-    *   Driven by their mission and the desire to achieve better outcomes for their beneficiaries.
+- Mission-driven with focus on maximizing beneficiary outcomes
+- Need practical, cost-effective solutions that amplify their impact

-*   **Communication Preferences:**
+**Communication Approach:**
-    *   Value clear, straightforward explanations of how Terraverde can help them achieve their goals.
+- Provide clear, direct explanations of how Terraverde's solutions serve their mission
-    *   Appreciate a collaborative approach and understanding of the unique challenges faced by non-profits.
-    *   Respond to compelling stories of human impact and evidence of how operational improvements can translate to better service delivery.
-*   **Style Adjustments (when applying this guide):**
-    *   Focus on practical benefits, efficiency gains, and the direct link to improved human outcomes.
-    *   Use empathetic language that acknowledges their challenges and aspirations.
+- Use collaborative language that acknowledges shared challenges of non-profits
-    *   Highlight Terraverde's expertise in streamlining operations (Accelerate) and targeted financial support (Empower).
+- Share concrete impact stories that demonstrate operational improvements' human outcomes
+- Focus on practical benefits and efficiency gains that directly improve service delivery
+- Use empathetic language while highlighting relevant Terraverde expertise (Accelerate, Empower)

 ### Persona 2: Large Donors (Individuals, Foundations)

-*   **Key Characteristics & Goals:**
+**Key Characteristics:**
-    *   Concerned about their legacy and making a meaningful, lasting difference with their contributions.
+- Legacy-focused, seeking meaningful, lasting impact with their contributions
-    *   Interested in strategic philanthropy, measurable impact, and innovative solutions to social and environmental problems.
+- Value strategic philanthropy with measurable outcomes and innovative approaches
-    *   May be looking for organisations that can provide robust stewardship of their funds and demonstrate clear outcomes.
+- Expect robust stewardship and transparent accountability

-*   **Communication Preferences:**
+**Communication Approach:**
-    *   Expect a high degree of professionalism, transparency, and accountability.
-    *   Value clear articulation of Terraverde's vision, strategy, and the human impact of their donations.
-    *   Inspired by bold ideas and the potential for transformative change.
-*   **Style Adjustments (when applying this guide):**
-    *   Focus on the strategic impact of their potential contributions and how Terraverde ensures these achieve maximum human benefit (Empower, Optimise).
-    *   Use confident, visionary language that speaks to their desire to leave a lasting legacy.
+- Demonstrate professionalism and clear accountability for results
+- Articulate Terraverde's vision with bold, confident language that speaks to transformative potential
-    *   Provide clear evidence of impact and responsible financial management.
+- Provide evidence of impact and responsible financial management
-    *   Connect with their passion for change and the specific human outcomes their support will enable.
+- Connect their contributions directly to specific human outcomes
+- Focus on strategic impact and how Terraverde optimizes their giving for maximum benefit

 ## Ethical and Responsible Communication